WHAT'S YOUR COLLEGE MAJOR or Future CAREER? Call us! We'll help you figure it out!

 940-209-0010

-In most cases, testing to diagnose learning disabilities is FSA-eligible as learning disabilities fall under a wide range of conditions and treatments.
-Some administrators may need a call from you to approve the charge before the funds are released.
+In most cases, testing to diagnose learning disabilities is FSA-eligible, as learning disabilities fall under a wide range of conditions and treatments.
+Some administrators may need a call from you to approve the service cost before the funds are released.
 Occasionally, they request a doctor's letter of medical necessity (LMN) before granting eligibility.

 Please reach us at txcetllc@gmail.com or 940-209-0010 if you cannot find an answer to your question.